d0sboots/PerfectTower/rng_manip/README.md

 as soon as it finished getting 5 stacks, which should only take a few seconds.
 Aside from the parts that are macro-generated by the rng\_manip library, it should be pretty straightforward to understand and incorporate yourself if you want to.

-It'll be easier to understand by looking at the source code (scroll down a bit here.)
+It'll be easier to understand by looking at the [source code](D0S.RakStak.tpt2).

 ## Library workspace